 - Co-counselling is acceptable provided the student's role is to interact with the client(s), and not simply observe.
 Generally, co-counselling is a more appropriate activity at the beginning of a placement.

-Normally, at least 60% of direct client contact is comprised of individual counselling.
+60% of direct client contact should consist of individual counselling.

 Case preparation/treatment planning, psychological test interpretation, writing case notes and reports, telephone intake/contact, case conferences and case management activities without the client(s) present, and observing others perform counselling are not considered direct client contact.

-You must receive 1 hour of supervision for each 5 hours of direct client contact.
-At least 50% of supervision must be individual supervision; the rest may be group supervision.
-At least 50% of supervision hours must be based on direct observation of the your work (live supervision, co-therapy, video and audiorecording); the rest may be based on case discussion, review of notes, etc.
+Students must receive 1 hour of supervision for each 4 hours of direct client contact (an average of two hours per week).
+At least 50% of supervision should be individual supervision; the rest may be group supervision.
+At least 50% of supervision should be based on direct observation (live supervision, co-therapy, video-recording or co-counselling).

 B. Criteria for Practicum Placements